 Macro2Print: Yorkshire Meadows

-Centrally based in Northallerton near my home, this exciting all-inclusive five-day (6-night) project-based workshop will find us in the Yorkshire Dales, North York Moors and the Yorkshire Coast - creatively photographing Yorkshire Meadows and what we find in them.
+Centrally based in Northallerton near my home, this exciting all-inclusive five-day (6-night) project-based workshop will find us in the Yorkshire Dales and North York Moors - creatively photographing Yorkshire Meadows and what we find in them.
 Not only will we be photographing the many wildflowers and plants, but if the weather is kind, we will also photograph butterflies, damselflies and other insects - all with an eye to fine art.
 You will be required to bring a macro lens, and I will also have a range of Lensbaby creative lenses, which you may use on my camera for a more soft, painterly look.
 With help from me, part of this workshop will be to identify the subjects you shoot to build up a narrative for adding to your prints.

 At selected points throughout the workshop, we will process some of the images you took in my home studio.
 Here, I will discuss the techniques I use to glean the best out of the image to create mood, atmosphere and delicacy (where appropriate) using Lightroom Classic software on my 27" iMac computer.
-As part of this process, we will discuss and I'll demonstrate how to create beautiful A3 fine-art giclee prints (three per person) for you to take home - presented in a beautiful book with a narrative to which you can add more prints at your leisure.
+As part of this process, we will discuss and I will demonstrate how to create beautiful A3 fine-art giclee prints (three per person) for you to take home - presented in a beautiful book with a narrative to which you can add more prints at your leisure.

 This workshop will suit those who wish to understand an holistic approach to fine art photography from capture to print using macro lenses.